ekajjj/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allows us to store data for the user to access about the client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes passwords.

 - [ ] What does bcrypt do to slow down attackers?

+Sets a time loop to make log-in slightly slower.
+This makes brute force attacks impractical.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, and Signature

 ## Minimum Viable Product